yamatt/blog/content/blog/safety-and-security.md

 You could turn the whole thing off and worry about it in the morning.
 Would that make things worse?
 Would the smoke alarm keep working off their batteries and drain them faster causing more of them to beep?
 Would it set all the smoke alarms off as a failsafe?

 Your best bet is to replace the battery.
-[Many people don't know](https://www.bbc.co.uk/programmes/p0c2g9kr) that a beeping smoke alarm means the battery needs replacing.
+[Often people don't know](https://www.bbc.co.uk/programmes/p0c2g9kr) that a beeping smoke alarm means the battery needs replacing.

 Is there a spare?
 Yes.
 Fortunately.
 Lets not think about what you would do in that situation.